syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

 ![Invoice PDF](images/getting-started/invoice.jpg)

 N> You can also explore our [Flutter PDF library](https://github.com/syncfusion/flutter-examples/tree/master/lib/samples/pdf) demo that shows how to create and modify PDF files from C# with just five lines of code.

-## Steps to Download a File in Flutter WASM

-step 1:	Add the [web](https://pub.dev/packages/web) package as a dependency in your **pubspec.yaml** file.

-step 2:	Create a new Dart file called **save_file_wasm.dart**.

-step 3:	Add the following code:

-**Import package**

-{% highlight dart %}

-import 'dart:convert';
-import 'package:web/web.dart' as web;

-{% endhighlight %}

-To enable file saving and launching for download in a web environment, include the following code snippet within the **saveAndLaunchFile** method.

-{% highlight dart %}

-// Function to save and launch a file for download in a web environment Future<void> saveAndLaunchFile(List<int> bytes, String fileName) async {
-  final web.HTMLAnchorElement anchor =
-      web.document.createElement('a') as web.HTMLAnchorElement
-        ..href = "data:application/octet-stream;base64,${base64Encode(bytes)}"
-        ..style.display = 'none'
-        ..download = fileName;

-// Insert the new element into the DOM web.document.body!.appendChild(anchor);

-// Initiate the download
-anchor.click();
-// Clean up the DOM by removing the anchor element web.document.body!.removeChild(anchor);
-}

-{% endhighlight %}

-A complete working sample can be downloaded from [Flutter WASM](https://www.syncfusion.com/downloads/support/directtrac/general/ze/sample_pdf-1012859280).